superlinked/VectorHub/docs/use_cases/recSys-basic.md

-For computational efficiency, we collected the first 500 articles.
-Feel free to experiment with a different subset or full data.
+For computational efficiency, we collect the first 500 articles.
+Feel free to experiment with a different subset or the full dataset.

 ```python